dannyockilson/scots-dev/README.md

 Community maintained repo for collating lists of events, meetups, conferences, slack groups and organisations working in technology across Scotland.

-{% for region in site.data.events %}
+{% for region in site.data.events.regions %}
     ## {{region.name}}

     {% if region.conferences %}